-Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to the START (III) position, you do not hear the normal noise of the engine trying to start.
+Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to the START (III) position, you do not hear the normal noise of the engine the START (III) position, you do not hear the normal noise of the engine trying to start.
 You may hear a clicking sound, a series of clicks, or nothing at all.

 Check these things:

 - Check the transmission interlock.
 If you have a manual transmission, the clutch pedal must be pushed all the way to the floor or the starter will not operate.
 With an automatic transmission, it must be in Park or neutral. - Turn the ignition switch to the ON (II) position.
 Turn on the headlights, and check their brightness.
 If the headlights are very dim or do not come on at all, the battery is discharged.
-See Jump Starting on page 263.
+See Jump Starting on page 277.

 • Turn the ignition switch to the START (III) position.
 If the headlights do not dim, check the condition of the fuses.
 If the fuses are OK, there is probably something wrong with the electrical circuit for the ignition switch or starter motor.
 You will need a qualified technician to determine the problem.
-See Emergency Towing on page 276.
+See Emergency Towing on page 290.

 If the headlights dim noticeably or go out when you try to start the engine, either the battery is discharged or the connections are corroded.
-Check the condition of the battery and terminal connections (see page 252).
-You can then try jump starting the vehicle from a booster battery (see page 263).
+Check the condition of the battery and terminal connections (see page 265).
+You can then try jump starting the vehicle from a booster battery (see page 277).